BeiDou: BeiDou-3

+As of early 2022, China had 49 operational positioning, navigation, and timing satellites to provide coverage through the Beidou system.

+Predecessors

 BeiDou-1

-Description

 BeiDou-1 was an experimental regional navigation system, which consisted of four satellites (three working satellites and one backup satellite).
-The satellites themselves were based on the Chinese DFH-3 geostationary communications satellite and had a launch weight of 1000 kg each.
+The satellites themselves were based on the Chinese DFH-3 geostationary communications satellite and had a launch weight of 1,000 kg each.

 Unlike the American GPS, Russian GLONASS, and European Galileo systems, which use medium Earth orbit satellites, BeiDou-1 used satellites in geostationary orbit.
 This means that the system does not require a large constellation of satellites, but it also limits the coverage to areas on Earth where the satellites are visible.
-The area that can be serviced is from longitude 70° E to 140° E and from latitude 5° N to 55° N. A frequency of the system is 2491.75 MHz.
+The area that can be serviced is from longitude 70° E to 140° E and from latitude 5° N to 55° N. The frequency of the system is 2,491.75 MHz.

 Completion

 The first satellite, BeiDou-1A, was launched on 31 October 2000.
 The second satellite, BeiDou-1B, was successfully launched on 21 December 2000.
 The last operational satellite of the constellation, BeiDou-1C, was launched on 25 May 2003.